MLPrivacy/graph_data/README.md

 ----------------------------------

 We sincerely appreciate the time and effort you have devoted to enhancing the quality of our artifact.
-Below are our detailed responses to your suggestions.
+Below are our detailed responses to your questions.

 @ A7:
 The installation issue with `torch-sparse` is caused by compatibility problems between the newer version of Python and the older version of Torch.